This topic describes how to separately store hot data and cold data in Lindorm based on timestamps.

 Method 3: Use lindorm-cli to implement hot and cold data separation

-- Create a table and specify a hot data and cold data boundary for the table.
+Create a table and specify a hot and cold data boundary for the table.

 Parameters

-- CHS: The hot and cold data boundary for the table.
+CHS: The hot and cold data boundary for the table.
 Data that has been stored in the table for a period longer than this period is archived in cold storage.
-The unit of the value of this arameter is seconds.
-For example, if the value of the CHS parameter is set to 86400, data is archived to cold storage after the data is stored in hot storage for 86,400 seconds, which is equal to one day.
+The unit of the value of this parameter is seconds.
+For example, if the value of this parameter is 86400, data is archived to cold storage after the data has been written to the table for 86,400 seconds, which is equal to one day.

-- COMPRESSION: The algorithm used to compress the data.
+COMPRESSION: The algorithm used to compress the data.
+This parameter applies to all data in the table.
 The value of this parameter is not case-sensitive.
-Valid values: ZSTD.
 Default value: NONE.

-- CHS_L2: The storage type.
+CHS_L2: The layer-2 attribute.
+In general, this parameter is configured to specify the storage type.
 Set this parameter to storagetype=COLD.

 ALTER TABLE dt SET 'CHS'='1000';